 The heel-toe balance exercise, sometimes called a tandem stance is designed to start to work on proprioception and balance.
 This is a good build-up to wobble board work.

 - The athlete stands with the involved foot immediately behind the other foot, with the toes touching the front heel as shown.

 - This position should be held for 30 seconds without losing balance.

-The stork balance is a simple single leg balance exercise, although various progressions can be added to make it more difficult.
+The stork balance is a simple ankle proprioception exercise, although various progressions can be added to make it more difficult.
 It improves balance and proprioception.

 - The athlete begins by standing on the injured leg only for 30 seconds.

 - Once this is accomplished the athlete closes their eyes to increase the difficulty.

 - The next step is to balance on an unstable surface such as a trampette, wobble cushion or half foam roller.

 What is proprioception?